Parc André-Citroën: Design

-The park is built around a central, rectangular lawn of roughly 273 by 85 meters (895' x 279') in size.
+The park is built around a central, rectangular lawn of roughly 273 by 85 metres (895' x 279') in size.
 It is embellished with two greenhouse pavilions (hosting exotic plants and Mediterranean vegetation) at the eastern, urban end which are separated by a paved area featuring dancing fountains.
 The south edge of the lawn is bounded by a monumental canal — the "Jardin des Métamorphoses" — composed of an elevated reflecting pool that reaches through granite guard houses, lined by a suspended walkway.
 On the north side are two sets of small gardens: the six "Serial Gardens", each with a distinct landscape and architectural design and a "Garden in Movement" that presents wild grasses selected to respond at different rates to wind velocity.
 A 630-meter (690 yard) diagonal path cuts through the park.

 Since 1999, the park has hosted the Paris Balloon (Ballon Generali), a tethered helium balloon which under optimal weather conditions can lift a maximum of 30 visitors 300 meters (1000') above Paris.
 The ten-minute ride provides views of the Champ de Mars, the River Seine, Basilica of the Sacré Cœur and the Notre Dame de Paris Cathedral.

 The six serial gardens are each associated with a metal, a planet, a day of the week, a state of the water and a sense: